belinda-xie/urns13_indi-diffs/README.md

 jsPsych code for Urns Experiment 13.

-Previous participants will be invited back so we can access their tendency to use social/private information, numeracy, and cognitive reflection.
+Previous participants will be invited back so we can assess their tendency to use social/private information, numeracy, and cognitive reflection.